Execution modes

 ↓ inject value into running sandbox env

-Cost: Mode 3 cost + per-callback round-trip (sandbox ↔ host RPC) + policy evaluation (~ms) or HITL approval delay (operator-bounded).
+Cost: CLI-agent-mode cost plus a per-callback round-trip (sandbox ↔ host) plus policy evaluation (~ms) or human-in-the-loop approval delay (operator-bounded).

 Security: every callback is audit-logged.
-The injection mechanism (e.g., docker exec env-set, k8s pod ENV update via projected secret reload, Lambda env update via reinvocation) limits blast radius — the new credential is in this sandbox only, not propagated to siblings in the pool.
+The injection mechanism (e.g., docker exec env-set, a Kubernetes pod env update via projected secret reload, or a Lambda env update via reinvocation) limits blast radius — the new credential lives in this sandbox only, not propagated to siblings in the pool.

 • Claude Code is asked to push to a repo not pre-configured.
-Requests GITHUB_TOKEN_REPO_X.
-Operator policy: "auto-approve writes to repos under our org." → injected.
+It requests GITHUB_TOKEN_REPO_X.
+Operator policy auto-approves writes to repos under your org, so the token is injected.

 • A tool needs to escalate to a more powerful AWS role.
-Requests AWS_ROLE_ARN_X.
-Policy: "deny escalations to admin roles." → denied.
+It requests AWS_ROLE_ARN_X.
+Policy denies escalations to admin roles, so the request is rejected.

-When to use 3b over 3: when the workflow is open-ended enough that you can't enumerate all credentials at enqueue time.
-For closed workflows ("build a site, push to repo X"), use Mode 3 with X's creds pre-set.
+Choose this over CLI-agent when the workflow is open-ended enough that you can't enumerate all credentials at enqueue time.
+For closed workflows ("build a site, push to repo X"), use CLI-agent mode with that repo's creds pre-set.

 Decision tree: which mode for which step?